MarkPearlCoZa/Blog_General/_posts/2017-03-09-Marcus-Blakenship-Notes.md

 Pretending it didn't happen won't fix the problem.
 It will, in fact, send the message that either you approve of the behavior or blind to it.
 Instead, have a conversation.
 Say something.
 Pull them aside and seek to understand the situation.
 Directly give someone correction that "What I just saw isn't okay here."

+## What your team sees

+> Your team sees their work, and the company, through you.
+Your words and attitude carry a lot of weight.

+* When you are negative, they probably will be too.
+* When you are positive, they probably will be too.
+* When you complain, they probably will too.
+* When you are optimistic, they probably can be too.

+In short, if you want to see a more optimistic, more positive, more energetic team, start by looking in the mirror.